 Ah, the gut microbiome: everything seems to come back to it, from immune health to mood.
 This complex ecosystem hiding out of plain sight beneath our bellies seems to play a part in everything.
 Scientific journals are booming with more insights into the gut microbiome and just how important keeping this part of ourselves is to our health.
-If you’re taking probiotics or prebiotics or want to relieve anxiety, you’ll want to take note of this recent study.
+If you’re taking probiotics or prebiotics or want to promote a calm mood, you’ll want to take note of this recent study.

-Researchers from the University of Surrey tested how prebiotics can impact mental health, specifically to relieve symptoms of anxiety.
-There are many probiotics marketed today for mood which contain bacteria that are known to reduce feelings of worry and anxiety, but the effects of prebiotics are lesser known.
+Researchers from the University of Surrey tested how prebiotics can impact mental health, specifically to relieve feelings of uneasiness.
+There are many probiotics marketed today for mood which contain bacteria that are known to reduce feelings of worry, but the effects of prebiotics are lesser known.

 Prebiotics are basically food for the good bacteria in the intestinal system.
 By providing the type of food on which these good bacteria thrive, the population of good bacteria will outnumber the harmful bacteria.
 Prebiotics are non-digestible substances found in foods, such as fibers, bananas, garlic, onions, leeks, and others.

 In this study of 64 healthy adult females, a prebiotic called galacto-oli-gosaccharides (one of the favorite foods of the beneficial bacteria Bifidobacterium) was administered for 28 days.
 The participants had urine cortisol tests to measure stress, and surveys about their mood and wellbeing.
 After 4 weeks of the prebiotic supplement, self-reported anxious patients reported less symptoms, consistent with earlier analysis into probiotics which were found to change brain signals in the areas of emotional regulation.